fteem/ghit/README.md

 ## What is this?

 Ghit is a collection of custom ```git``` commands that allows the user to easily navigate to certain Github pages of the repo (if it exists).
-Also, it contains semantic git messages inspired by Sparkbox's awesome article on [semantic commit messages](http://seesparkbox.com/foundry/semantic_commit_messages).

 ## Installation